-- (2) The resignation of any person from any such office as aforesaid signified by writing under his hand shall take effect when the writing signifying the resignation is received by the person or authority to whom it is addressed or by any person authorised by that person or authority to receive it or employed to assist that person in the performance of the functions of his office. - 230.
-Where by this Constitution a person is required to vacation vacate an office when he attains an age prescribed by or under of office the provisions of this Constitution nothing done by him in the on attaining a preperformance of the functions of that office shall be invalid by scribed age. reason only that he has attained the age so prescribed.
+230. Where by this Constitution a person is required to vacate an office when he attains an age prescribed by or under the provisions of this Constitution nothing done by him in the performance of his functions of that office shall be invalid by reason only that he has attained the age so prescribed.